AkshithSagar/MyMovieList/API_Documentation.md

   * Run the go program in the directory backend/getAllMovies/ using the command - go run .\cmd\main.go
   * It can be tested using http://localhost:3000/deleteMovieByID on postman or any browser.

-## USer Related Services
+## User Related Services
+The group of endpoints contain services that support the user and their account.

-## POST - login
+### POST - login
-* User login (authentication) with email id and password - this also generates a session cookie for 24 hours
+* This endpoint is for user login (authentication) with email id and password - this also generates a session cookie for 24 hours
 * It can be accessed directily using the POST service - http://localhost:3000/login
 * The request body for this endpoint is as follows -